Remote Calling Python from Erlang¶

 This will perform a remote call to your Python node, and create

-object with default history
+Notebook object with default history

 limit of 50 values.
-Options
+Options map can contain key history with an integer

 value if you want to override this default.